 "It may sound corny, but it’s always been my dream to work for KPMG.
 It’s an organisation with a global presence that operates at the top of its game.
-The people who work here are also impressive – they really know what they’re doing.
+The people who work here really know what they’re doing.

 “The scale of opportunities here is hard to beat.
 If you want to do a secondment, it’s there for the taking.”

 That doesn’t mean we have a cut-throat culture.
 Far from it.
 KPMG is a very respectful firm.
 Everyone’s contribution is valued and colleagues will actively seek out your opinion.
 Those from minority groups, in particular, will feel this is an inclusive environment."

 “At KPMG there is the opportunity to explore new areas and expand your skills.
 Which makes it the perfect place to achieve your goals.”

 “There’s a real sense at KPMG that if you put in the work and effort, your contribution can be recognised.”